 What will she do now that she is board-certified?
 Cheryl’s husband, a former sheriff, is researching the sheriffs of San Luis Obispo County with the hope of writing a book.
 Cheryl’s skills come into play helping with genealogical research and writing biographical sketches.
 She also looks forward to doing some of that heavy research on her family lines and cleaning up her database and office.
 That may include work on her third great-grandmother Hannah, born in Pennsylvania in 1805, whose parents and death date and place are still elusive.
 Another goal is to speak at national genealogical events as a certified genealogical lecturer.

 Cheryl has been program director for her local genealogical organization, the San Luis Obispo County Genealogical Society.
 She also participates in their groups on DNA, genealogical writing, and professional standards, and she’s now their second BCG associate.
 And she can finally talk about her portfolio.
 If you run into her at SLIG next year, be sure to say hello and enjoy a visit.
 Cheryl can be reached at email@example.com.
 Congratulations, Cheryl!

-CG, Certified Genealogist, CGL, and Certified Genealogical Lecturer, are service marks of the Board for Certification of Genealogists, used under license by Board-certified genealogists after periodic competency evaluation, and the board name is registered in the US Patent & Trademark Office.
+The words Certified Genealogist are a registered certification mark, and the designations CG, CGL, and Certified Genealogical Lecturer are service marks of the Board for Certification of Genealogists®, used under license by board certificants after periodic evaluation.